chen-deng-ss/chen-deng-ss.github.io/src/Research.rst

 Vita
 ----
-It can be found :download:`here <resources/cv.pdf>`.
-A updated version will be avaialbe upon request.
+A updated cv will be avaialbe upon request.